-We lie in post-coital bliss beneath pink paper lanterns, meadow flowers and fairy lights that twinkle in the rafters.
+Te lie in postcoital bliss beneath pink paper lanterns, meadow flowers, and fairy lights that twinkle in the rafters.
 As my breathing slows, I hold Anastasia close.
-She's sprawled over me, her cheek on my chest, her hand resting on my racing heart.
-The darkness is absent, driven out by my dream-catcher... my fiancée.
+She's sprawled all over me, her cheek against my chest, her hand resting on my racing heart.
+The darkness is absent, driven out by my dream catcher...my fiancée.
 My love.
 My light.